farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 >
 > Charge is currently in early access.
 >
-> It is available so that people interested in play-testing the game have an easy access to the rules.
+> It is available so that people interested in play-testing the game can easily access the rules.
 >
 > Thanks for you interest, support, and love. 💜